Macoron/macoron.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my website!
-My name is Aleksandr Evgrasin.
+My name is Aleksandr Evgrashin.

 I'm a senior developer experienced with fast prototype creation, scaling up experimental solutions and leading small research teams.
 I'm familiar with a wide range of <b>AR/VR</b> devices and technologies.